-Drink/Do: Go to the Blitz Party for a night of swing-dancing in a war-era bunker or a nostalgia themed night at Rivoli Ballroom.
-The Blitz Party isn’t held very often so you’ll have to plan your visit for a weekend it’s on if you really want to go, the next one will be on the 9th June 2018.
+Drink/Do: Go to the Blitz Party for a night of swing-dancing in a war-era bunker or a nostalgia-themed night at Rivoli Ballroom.
+The Blitz Party isn’t held very often so you’ll have to plan your visit for a weekend it’s on if you really want to go.
 It’s held in a secret East London location, you won’t find out exactly where to go until you’ve booked your tickets.
 You’ll also need to make sure you have adhered to their strict 1940s style dress code!
 Otherwise, the Rivoli Ballroom hosts a jive party on the third Saturday of every month and a 70s/80s disco on the fourth Saturday of the month.
 You could visit one of the bars I suggested for Friday that you haven’t already been to, or perhaps Ye Olde Mitre pub in Holborn.
 Ye Olde Mitre is almost a ‘secret pub’ because it’s a bit difficult to find, and it’s very old and historic.
-The original building was established during the early years of Queen Elizabeth I’s reign, and apparently she even visited and danced around the cherry tree that used to grow here and is still preserved in a corner of the bar.
+The original building was established during the early years of Queen Elizabeth I’s reign, and apparently, she even visited and danced around the cherry tree that used to grow here and is still preserved in a corner of the bar.
 Definitely a great spot for a historic drink and perhaps some bar snacks.
 You can read some more about its history here.

 Do: Visit the Churchill War Rooms/Imperial War Museum to see inside of the Westminster war bunker where Churchill and his inner circle directed the Second World War.
 You can also learn more about Winston Churchill’s life and legacy before visiting either the London Dungeon or the Clink Prison Museum before heading home again.
 The London Dungeon is a bit more of a fun kind of ride that children might enjoy (although I enjoyed it and I’m an adult) although it is closer to the Imperial War Museum than the Clink.
 While the Clink Prison Museum is located further away (near Shakespeare’s Globe Theatre) it is perhaps a bit more historical because it is located on the site of the original Clink Prison; one of England’s oldest and most notorious prisons.
 The Clink Prison is also much more affordable in terms of pricing, although I don’t think it’s as big or perhaps as ‘exciting’ as the London Dungeon.
 I haven’t actually managed to visit the Clink Museum yet, so you will need to decide which you would prefer to visit as I don’t think you would have time for both – unless you skip the Churchill War Rooms and do both the Prison and Dungeon instead!